-Waka Pacific Trust is the owner and operator of Due Drop Events Centre and Vector Wero Whitewater Park.
+Waka Pacific Trust is the owner and operator of Due Drop Events Centre and Wero Whitewater Park.
 The organisation inherently believes in "achieve", and our Trust's facilities and programmes are designed to deliver remarkable outcomes for our youth and community.

 Due Drop Events Centre is committed to be the largest free schools programme in New Zealand for arts experiences delivered by a venue.
-Together with AUT University, sponsors and our partner arts organisations and educators, we are proud to offer free high-quality arts educational programmes and subsidised events to thousands of students.
+Together with sponsors and our partner arts organisations and educators, we are proud to offer free high-quality arts educational programmes and subsidised events to thousands of students.
 For nearly a decade, we have been an official Learning Experiences Outside the Classroom (LEOTC) provider for the Ministry of Education and has consistently exceeded attendance targets and requirements for the past five years.
-It is also a commercial venue which has been visited more 2.2 million times in the past decade.
+It is also a commercial venue which has been visited more than 2.2 million times in the past decade.

-Vector Wero Whitewater Park was opened in April 2016 and is committed to provide the largest schools programme and youth experience for white water experience in the world.
-Whether the programme is about youth development and instilling self-confidence, water safety, teamwork, risk-taking, or high-performance sport, Vector Wero offers the unique opportunity for our community to engage alongside the world's best.
-We currently deliver our programmes with our partners Water Safety NZ, Aktive Auckland Sport and Recreation, and John Walker Find Your Field of Dreams.
-It is also a commercial white-water park open to the public.
+Wero Whitewater Park was opened in April 2016 and is committed to provide the largest schools programme and youth experience for white water experience in the world.
+Whether the programme is about youth development and instilling self-confidence, water safety, teamwork, risk-taking, or high-performance sport, Wero Whitewater offers the unique opportunity for our community to engage alongside the world's best.
+We currently deliver our programmes with our on-site partner John Walker Find Your Field of Dreams.
+In 2025, the opening of Wero Climb will further expand our offering for activities in the community.
+This is a commercial park open to the public.